 Undergraduate Federal Loan Options

 Loans are borrowed funds that must be repaid.
 Many undergraduate students take advantage of loans to help finance their education.
-Some loans provide low- or no-interest options, and some do not need to be repaid until six or nine months after graduation.
+Some loans provide low- or no-interest options, and some do not need to be repaid until six months after graduation.
 Federal loan programs offer a secure borrowing option even in today's uncertain economy.